zana5555/hello-world/README.md

 # hello-world
-this repository is my first step of my way learning coding and programming
+this repository is my first step of my way to learning coding and programming I am a chemical engineer but I am a hobbyist of coding also I am interested in computer networking.